All Episodes

 Kevin King resigned his paid position in the Democratic Party after the primaries to care for his parents two weeks ago.

-The position concerns Ed Helm, Ed Honcho, uh who had earlier asked the Florida Democrat Party leadership to relieve him of his duties in Pinellas County or to uh terminate him.
+The position concerns Ed Helm, Ed Honcho, who had earlier asked the Florida Democrat Party leadership to relieve him of his duties in Pinellas County or to terminate him.

 This information comes, of course, in the wake of scandals involving Mark Foley.

-It's open line Friday, and let's start with the phones with Michelle in Delaware.
+It's Open Line Friday, and let's start with the Fawns with Michelle in Delaware.

 Welcome to the program.